 9) The drive is when you pull the oar through the water.
 Use your legs and back on the first part of the pull.
 Also push down on the footrest so that your bodyweight adds to your power.

 10)Do not snatch at the first part of the stroke or pull more strongly at the end: both actions will cause you to tire quickly.
-Pull smoothly through the whole stroke.
+Pull smoothly through the whole stroke with more pressure during the middle part of the stroke.
+The oar is at right angles to the boat then and the all the effort goes into pulling the boat forwards.

-11)Keep the pressure on until the end of the stroke to avoid washing out.
+11)Keep the pressure on and the blade under the water until the end of the stroke to avoid washing out.

 12) Keep your arms straight until your shoulders are above your hips.
 Then pull in your arms to your body.